NOAA-OWP/inundation-mapping/README.md

 # FIM Version 4

 ## Accessing Data through ESIP S3 Bucket
 The latest national generated HAND data and a subset of the inputs can be found in an Amazon S3 Bucket hosted by [Earth Science Information Partners (ESIP)](https://www.esipfed.org/).
 These data can be accessed using the AWS CLI tools.
-You will need permission from ESIP to access this data.
-Please contact Carson Pruitt (carson.pruitt@noaa.gov) or Fernando Salas (fernando.salas@noaa.gov) for assistance.
+Please contact Carson Pruitt (carson.pruitt@noaa.gov) or Fernando Salas (fernando.salas@noaa.gov) if you experience issues with permissions.

 AWS Region: `US East (N. Virginia) us-east-1`